bhagvan/algotrading-workshop/0_Setup/README.md

 We are going to use [AWS SageMaker](https://aws.amazon.com/sagemaker/) as our exploration and backtest environment.
 It will get you bootstrapped with a Jupyter Notebook that is able to run the notebooks for this workshop.

 _If you already have a running Jupyter Notebook, feel free to use that.
-Make sure you clone this git repository in the notebook and you attach **AmazonEC2ContainerRegistryFullAccess** to the SageMakerExecutionRole that is used in your notebook.
+Make sure you clone this git repository in the notebook and you attach **AmazonEC2ContainerRegistryFullAccess** to the SageMakerExecutionRole that is used in your notebook_

 ### Step 1: Create a S3 Bucket for SageMaker